KamilStawik/minesweeper/README.md

 version: 0.2.0
 Now user won't pick mine field in first move.
 First field is always safe and surrounded by safe fields (like in classic minesweeper game).
+version: 0.3.0
+Now user can mark field as question by double right click.

 ## Technologies and conventions used in project:
 * HTML